 BUSINESS CONDITIONS – FINLAND

-At the end of 2014, an external consultant assessed the values of Sponda’s investment properties in Finland (Catella Property Oy) and in Russia (CB Richard Ellis).
-The change in fair value of the investment properties in 2014 was EUR -3.9 (-16.1) million for the full year and EUR 1.5 (-10.1) million for October-December.
-The value of Sponda’s properties in Finland developed favourably primarily due to a decrease in yield requirements.
-The negative change in fair value of properties in Russia was attributable to changes in yield requirements and market rents.
-The changes in fair values are itemised in the table “Valuation gains/losses on fair value assessment”.
+At the end of 2015, an external consultant assessed the values of Sponda’s investment properties in Finland (Catella Property Oy) and in Russia (CB Richard Ellis).
+The change in fair value of the investment properties in 2015 was EUR 23.2 (-3.9) million for the full year and EUR 10.3 (1.5) million for October-December.
+The value of Sponda’s properties in Finland developed favourably primarily due to a decrease in yield requirements, especially with regard to central business district properties.
+Another factor contributing to the increase in fair value was the development margin of property development after the Ilmala office project was completed.
+The negative change in the fair value of properties in Russia was attributable to changes in market rents.

 Valuation gains/losses on fair value assessment

-Sponda has determined the fair values of its investment properties at the end of 2014 in accordance with the company’s established accounting principles.
-At the end of 2014, Catella Property Oy assessed the fair values of Sponda’s investment properties in Finland and CB Richard Ellis in Russia.
-A more than usual amount of uncertainty is related to the valuation due to the economic situation in Russia, sanctions and strong fluctuations in the rate of the rouble.
-Especially the lack of comparable sales, changes to lease agreements agreed on with tenants and the rouble becoming increasingly common as the contract currency, have increased uncertainty.
+Sponda defined the fair values of its investment properties at the end of 2015 in accordance with the company’s established accounting principles.
+At the end of 2015, Catella Property Oy assessed the fair values of Sponda’s investment properties in Finland and CB Richard Ellis in Russia.
+A higher than usual level of uncertainty is related to the valuation due to the economic situation in Russia, sanctions and strong fluctuations in the rate of the rouble.
+Especially the lack of comparable sales, changes to lease agreements agreed upon with tenants and the rouble becoming increasingly common as the contract currency have increased uncertainty.

 The economic occupancy rates by type of property and geographical area were as follows:

 RISKS AND UNCERTAINTY FACTORS IN THE NEAR FUTURE

 Sponda estimates that the risks and uncertainty factors in the current financial year are primarily related to the development of the Finnish and Russian economies.